18F/domain-scan/README.md

 It's important to understand that **scans run in parallel by default**, and so **the order of result data is unpredictable**.

-By default, each scanner will run up to 100 parallel tasks.
+By default, each scanner will run up to 10 parallel tasks, which you can override with `--workers`.

 Some scanners may limit this.
-For example, the `tls` scanner, which hits the SSL Labs API, maxes out at 5 tasks at once.
+For example, the `tls` scanner, which hits the SSL Labs API, maxes out at 5 tasks at once (which cannot be overridden with `--workers`).

 To disable this and run sequentially through each domain (1 worker), use `--serial`.